 Sometimes creditors report concerns over illegitimate expenses and bad faith actions toward their rights prior to and during a bankruptcy proceeding.
 If you are concerned that this can happen to you or someone you know, it’s vital to seek experienced legal representation immediately.
 As part of your bankruptcy filing, you provide a significant amount of disclosures that can avert misconceptions about your transactions and expenditures.

 Under the Pennsylvania Uniform Fraudulent Transfers Act (PUFTA), bankruptcy trustees have a wide ability to cancel transfers that are considered “constructively” fraudulent in that they were made with the intent to “hinder, delay or defraud” a creditor.

 This is very common in cases when a property is changed into someone else’s name while retaining the enjoyment of the property.
 This is considered a sham transfer.
 Another common example is when a debtor opens an account with a spouse as a tenant by the entirety, and such an account would constitute a fraudulent transfer under PUFTA.

 Call Our Trusted Bankruptcy Attorneys Serving Pennsylvania

 Rash or ill-informed actions can cause serious problems down the road if you decide to file for bankruptcy.
-The skilled Philadelphia bankruptcy lawyers at Young Marr & Associates can help you avoid any of the pitfalls common to these types of transactions.
+The skilled Allentown bankruptcy lawyers at Young Marr & Associates can help you avoid any of the pitfalls common to these types of transactions.
 For more information or to schedule a consultation, call our offices today at (215) 701-6519 or visit us online.